Kelsey Holt, ScD, MA

 Assistant Professor, Department of Family & Community Medicine

 Dr. Holt is a social and behavioral scientist with training in anthropology and public health.
-She is a faculty member within the Program in Woman-Centered Contraception.
+She is a faculty member within the Person-Centered Reproductive Health Program.
 Dr. Holt’s research focuses on two main themes:

 - documenting individuals’ preferences for and experiences with reproductive health care, and improving quantitative measurement of patient experience; and